Rosemary's Baby (film): Plot

 Guy and Rosemary Woodhouse rent a recently vacated apartment in the Bramford, a large Gothic building in New York City, after the previous tenant, an elderly woman, fell into a coma and died.
 Guy and Rosemary ignore their friend Hutch's warning about the Bramford's dark past involving witchcraft and murder.

 Rosemary meets a young woman, Terry Gionoffrio, a recovering drug addict whom Minnie and Roman Castevet, the Woodhouses' elderly next-door neighbors, took in from the street.
-Rosemary admires a pendant necklace the Castevets gave to Terry but dislikes its content's pungent odor.
+Rosemary admires a pendant necklace the Castevets gave to Terry but dislikes its pungent odor.
 One night, Terry apparently jumps to her death from the Castevets' seventh-floor apartment.
-Soon the Castevets befriend Guy and Rosemary; Guy grows increasingly fond of them, but Rosemary finds them annoying and meddlesome.
-Minnie gives Terry's pendant to Rosemary as a good luck charm containing "tannis root".
+Soon the Castevets befriend Guy and Rosemary.
+Guy grows increasingly fond of them, but Rosemary finds them annoying and meddlesome.
+Minnie gives Terry's "tannis root" pendant to Rosemary as a 'good luck charm'.

 Guy lands an important role in a play after the original actor inexplicably goes blind.
 With his career on track, Guy wants to have a baby with Rosemary.
 On the night they plan to conceive, Minnie brings them individual cups of chocolate mousse.
 Guy chastises Rosemary for complaining hers has a chalky "under-taste".
 She eats only a small portion before secretly discarding the rest.
-She passes out and experiences a dreamlike vision in which a demonic presence rapes her as Guy, the Castevets, and other Bramford tenants — all nude — watch.
+She passes out and experiences a dreamlike vision in which a demonic presence rapes her as Guy, the Castevets, and other Bramford tenants—all nude—watch.
 The next morning, Rosemary's body is covered in scratches.
 Guy says they had sex while she was unconscious since he did not want to miss "baby night".

 When Rosemary becomes pregnant, the Castevets insist she go to their close friend Dr. Abraham Sapirstein, a prominent obstetrician, rather than her own physician, Dr. Hill.
 During her first trimester, Rosemary suffers severe abdominal pains and loses weight, though Dr. Sapirstein attributes it to temporary stiff pelvic joints.
-Her gaunt appearance alarms Hutch, who later researches the Bramford's history and Roman Castavet after the trio's meeting in Rosemary's apartment.
-Hutch arranges a meeting with Rosemary on phone to share his findings, about which she informs Guy afterward.
-When Hutch doesn't arrive the next day she calls for him in a phone booth; a claimed friend answers and tells Rosemary that he fell into a mysterious coma later yesterday.
-At a Woodhouse exclusive "old young friends party" Rosemary is unable to withstand the pain among girlfriends and hears their opinions.
-She starts pouring Castevets' drink formula and insists she must visit Dr. Hill; Guy gets angry because he worries Dr. Sapirstein will be offended.
-As they argue, the pains suddenly stop and Rosemary feels the baby move for the first time, subsequently taking up the drinking formula.
+Her gaunt appearance alarms Hutch, who later researches the Bramford's history and Roman Castevet after meeting him at Rosemary's apartment.
+Later, Hutch phones Rosemary and arranges to meet with her the next morning to share his findings.
+When Hutch doesn't show up the next day, she calls him from a phone booth, and a friend answers and tells Rosemary that Hutch fell into a mysterious coma the night before.
+At a Woodhouse party for their "old (young) friends", Rosemary is unable to conceal her severe pain from her girlfriends, and hears their opinions.
+She starts pouring Minnie's 'health drink' down the drain each day rather than drink it, and tells Guy she wants to see Dr. Hill for a 'second opinion'.
+Guy gets angry, worried that Dr. Sapirstein will be offended.
+As they argue, the pains suddenly stop and Rosemary feels the baby move for the first time, much to Rosemary's relief.